 - Obtained $3.2 million judgment after two-week trial in case brought by condominium developer against former general contractor.

 - Represented class of Latin American investors in class action against Swiss bank and its Miami-based brokerage over losses incurred in Madoff Ponzi scheme.
 Obtained favorable multimillion-dollar settlement (after deduction of attorneys’ fees and expenses) in multidistrict litigation.

-- After a 5 day jury trial, obtained defense verdict for client sued by former employer for discrimination and unpaid wages.
+- After five-day federal jury trial, obtained defense verdict for client sued by former employer for discrimination and unpaid wages.